raytheonbbn/maude-hcs/README.md

 ```
 > TODO: Currently we use a hardcoded mapping from GML node labels to internal nodes but that should be straighforward to externalize.

+## Other externalized parameters
+The Maude model includes the following parameters whose value can be specified or varied, sometimes from direct parsing of the shadow file passed with the `-t` argment.
+### Packet size(s)
+The size of the packets presented to the Iodine client may be pre-populated or generated from a file size.
+_Pre-populated packet sizes_
+Use `send_app_queue_pkt_sizes` to specify the list of sizes (in Bytes) of the packets that should be sent by the Application, and set `overwrite_queue` to false.

+_Generated random packet sizes_
+If `overwrite_queue` is set to true, the Maude model will compute the queue of packets at start time from the `fileSize` (in Bytes), `packetOverhead` (in Bytes), and:
+* `packetSize` (in Bytes) for _fixed_ packet size in nondeterministic mode.
+Packet sizes will be the quotient of fileSize over packetSize and overhead, except for the last one, which will be the remainder.
+* `packetSize` and `maxPacketSize` (in Bytes) for _fixed_ packet size (if `maxPacketSize` is equal to `packetSize`) or _random_ packet size (otherwise) in probabilistic mode.
+Packet sizes will be sampled uniformly between `packetSize` and `maxPacketSize` (or the remaining file bytes) plus overhead.
+> TODO: Read `packetSize` and `maxPacketSize` from `chunk_size_min` and `chunk_size_max`, applied as a percentage of the MTU size (passed by the `-m` argument on the Iodine command line) in the send application profile's yaml file.

+### Application packet pacing interval
+The send application paces its packet transmission not to overwhelm the Iodine link, which could cause unrecoverable packet drops.
+The pace interval the amount of time after which the send application is allowed to transmit a packet after the previous one.
+This value may be:
+* `random`: The application random is uniformly sampled between `pacingTimeoutDelay` and `pacingTimeoutDelayMax`.
+* `fixed`: The application pacing interval is fixed if `pacingTimeoutDelay` and `pacingTimeoutDelayMax` are equal.
+> TODO: Read the pacing timeout values from `chunk_spacing_min` and `chunk_spacing_max` in the send application profile's yaml file.

+### Maximum fragment length
+Iodine divides packets into fragments of fixed but settable size (in Bytes).
+If too large for a single query, the Maude Iodine model will split packets into smaller fragments, which it thens encapsulates into queries.
+The maximum size of each fragment is settable via `maxFragmentLen` (in Bytes) but fixed for every run.
+> TODO: Read the maximum fragment length from the maximum DNS request length limit (passed by the `-M` argument on the Iodine command line) and per-query overhead (currently unknown).

 # Run configurations

 ## Standalone run with Maude